 The Seattle Public Library is partnering with the Seward Park Audubon Center for Bird Week, April 23-30, in celebration of the center’s tenth anniversary and the National Audubon Society’s 2018 Year of the Bird.
-‘Tis unnatural, Even like the deed that’s … Continue reading

 What truly says “I love you” to your Valentine?
 A fancy dinner out?
 Good luck getting a table, or avoiding romantic indigestion as you navigate the desperate crush of other romance seekers.
 A box of chocolates?
 Hardly original, and not exactly helpful with our New Year’s resolutions.
 Do diamonds speak louder than words?
 Nope – not even close:

 The power of the pen can be as mighty as a host of lances in the hands of a great poet.
 One speech in one historical battle has lived on for six centuries, wrapped in myth and inspiration, mainly due to William Shakespeare.

 A legendary event during the Middle Ages was the Battle of Agincourt, when the badly outnumbered English army faced the aristocratic armored knights and foot soldiers of the French Army.
 The English King, Henry V, led his motley group to a fabled victory, destroying the French.
 The victory was of great significance to British history and to literature.